 I was refused a table for 1 on several occasions in restaurants and eateries.
 The only time I saw people walking the streets alone, was when they were meeting up with their friends or family.

 It felt weird as I travel solo quite often to different destinations but I had never felt this way, but in Barcelona I did.
 Luckily, I’ve been back to Barcelona and Spain many more times and now come up with some great tips for all you solo travelers who will travel to Barcelona!

 Why you should travel solo to Barcelona

 It took some time before Barcelona and I became good friends (3 trips aka 17 days in total) but now I can say that Barcelona is one of the most unique cities in the world.

 The broad avenues draw you in to explore the little meandering streets and alleys.
 Each street corner has fine details or an interesting twist while the grand majestic buildings stand proud on the broad lanes, averse to any predefined style or architectural movement.

-Combine this with an unprecedented splash of color, the brightest of bluest skies on a warm summer day, and the buzz and humming of excited tourists that combine their beach holiday with some cultural exploring.
+Combine this with an unprecedented splash of color, the brightest of bluest skies on a warm summer day, and the buzz and humming of excited tourists who combine their beach holiday with some cultural exploring.
 To me, this is an interesting mixture that keeps drawing me in for more.

 Advantages of traveling solo in Barcelona